Disclaimer: Characters belong to their respectful owners

 Paul felt his reluctance to get off and couldn’t help a chuckle.
 Daryl grabbed two plates and silverware from the cupboard and placed them on the table, then sat down himself.

-Paul scraped the egg and bacon from the frying pan and laid them on the plates, together with slices of toast.
+Paul scraped the eggs and bacon from the frying pan and laid them on the plates, together with slices of toast.
 He grabbed the coffee pot and poured them each a steaming mug.

 Daryl studied his breakfast for a good thirty seconds and then glanced at Paul’s.
 Sporting a comical look, he asked, “Ya sure ya didn’t capture aliens and put ‘em on our plates?”